JacobG122503/PokeGame/README.md

 There are different types of characters.
 The player, NPCs, and Pokemon.

 - PC (@): White; the player.
-- Hikers (h): Bold Red; Hikers path to the PC
+- Hikers (h): Red; Hikers path to the PC
-- Rivals (r): Bold Red; Rivals also path to the PC
+- Rivals (r): Red; Rivals also path to the PC
-- Pacers (p): Bold Red; Pacers start with a direction and walk until they hit some terrain they cannot traverse, then they turn around and repeat, pacing back and forth.
+- Pacers (p): Red; Pacers start with a direction and walk until they hit some terrain they cannot traverse, then they turn around and repeat, pacing back and forth.
-- Wanderers (w): Bold Red; Wanderers never leave the terrain region they were spawned in.
+- Wanderers (w): Red; Wanderers never leave the terrain region they were spawned in.
 They have a direction and walk straight ahead to the edge of the terrain, whereupon they turn in a random direction and repeat.
-- Sentries (s): Bold Red; Sentries don’t move, they just wait for the action to come to them.
+- Sentries (s): Red; Sentries don’t move, they just wait for the action to come to them.
-- Explorers (e): Bold Red; Explorers move like wanderers, but they cross terrain type boundaries, only changing to a new, random direction when they reach an impassable terrain element
+- Explorers (e): Red; Explorers move like wanderers, but they cross terrain type boundaries, only changing to a new, random direction when they reach an impassable terrain element

 ## Controls

-NOTE TO TAs: For this assignment, 1.04, use the command 'm' to start the movement process.

-There are only a few things you can do at the moment.
-Right now when you load in the game, type i to see available commands.
-You can move in any of the cardinal directions or you can fly to a specific point on the map.
+Movement Controls:
+- 7 or y: Move PC one cell to the upper left.
+- 8 or k: Move PC one cell up.
+- 9 or u: Move PC one cell to the upper right.
+- 6 or l: Move PC one cell to the right.
+- 3 or n: Move PC one cell to the lower right.
+- 2 or j: Move PC one cell down.
+- 1 or b: Move PC one cell to the lower left.
+- 4 or h: Move PC one cell to the left.

+Interactions:
+- ">" : Attempt to enter a Pokemart or Pokemon Center.
+Works only if standing on a building.
+- "<" : Attempt to exit a Pokemart or Pokemon Center.
+- 5 or space or . : Rest for a turn.
+NPCs still move.

+Display Options:
+- t: Display a list of trainers on the map, with their symbol and position relative to the PC (e.g., "r, 2 north and 14 west").
+- up arrow: When displaying trainer list, if entire list does not fit in the screen and not currently at the top of the list, scroll list up.
+- down arrow: When displaying trainer list, if entire list does not fit in the screen and not currently at the bottom of the list, scroll list down.
+- escape or q : When displaying trainer list, return to character control.

+Quit Game:
+- Q: Quit the game.

 ## Running the Game